Previous dayMarch 23, 2026Next day

 3.1 km---✓ ReviewedUSGS →

-March 23, 2026 brought a magnitude 2.3 earthquake 17 km E of Ferry, Alaska, logged at 22:33 UTC.
+On March 23, 2026 at 22:33 UTC, a magnitude 2.3 earthquake struck 17 km E of Ferry, Alaska.
 At a depth of just 3.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 64.007°, -148.753°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 64.007°N, -148.753°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23